gomolkamagdalena1/miRNAseq_PLMSandCTQ_analysis/README.md

 ## Data availability

-Raw sequencing files and processed count data are deposited in ArrayExpress/BioStudies under accession number: [to be assigned].
+Raw sequencing files and processed count data are deposited in ArrayExpress/BioStudies under accession number: E-MTAB-17125 https://doi.org/10.6019/E-MTAB-17125.

 Sensitive participant-level metadata are not included in this repository.